jhou12/programming-notebook/WINS.md

 - setting up create-react-app with typescript
 - writing & importing centralized api calls using typescript
 - modularizing table components using typescript interfaces
+- GoogleMapReact (markers, fitBounds, geolocation)

 # ui/ux: 🎨
 - material ui (esp breakpoints, responsiveness)
 - circular progress bars using css
 - emoji-picker-react
 - customizing svgs with Illustrator
-- set up map ui with GoogleMapReact
+- set up map ui with GoogleMapReact, with custom marker & popup
+- loading animation and button disabling
+- design login screen mock ups using xd

+# pitch:
-- pitch: When I'm a developer with design skills, I don't have to create hypotheticals in Figma.
+When I'm a developer with design skills, I don't have to create hypotheticals in Figma.
 When I **code** a layout, it's there, it's ready.
 Instead of paying double the salary & hours for a dev and a designer, why not just pay one person more to do both?
 On the flipside when I **design**, there's no extra layer of translation needed.
 I don't need to wait for devs to update me on ui/ux issues.
 I can just pull down latest changes, run the app, and see for myself.